 Human labor is so expensive, in fact, that it is worth considering the trade between maintaining and replacing machinery.
 Obviously machinery sent to Mars must be designed with a high level of reliability, but labor is so constrained on Mars that machines must be capable even of self-maintenance or problem diagnosis.
 This is a completely different paradigm to the “rugged individual trying to survive” such as Mark Watney in The Martian.
 I estimate that a machine must have at least 99.9% no-worry uptime reliability to be worthwhile, because the marginal cost of sending and supporting another human solely to maintain the machines is so high.
 Human labor is so expensive on Mars that it will have to be employed almost exclusively on the deployment on new equipment, rather than constant maintenance of existing machines.
 For Earth-supplied machinery, it will be more cost effective to provide machines that operate with very little to no intervention and replace them frequently, than to have a labor-intensive machine shop and humans working in it.
 For Mars-manufactured machines, the calculus is a little different, since it is easier to make a new machine from an old machine than from raw materials.
 As we will see below, however, there is likely to be little direct human involvement in the (re)manufacturing of machines on Mars.

 The situation is even more dire than that, in terms of the scarcity of labor.
 Not only is there not enough labor available to maintain a constant level of productivity given inevitably decreasing machine health, productivity has to scale with the scale of the base.
 In the above diagram, the population increases by a factor of 10 every 10 years.
 Each decade, a new industry is brought online.
 Therefore, there are four launch windows to deploy, pilot, test, and scale that industry.
 The next decade will bring 10x as many people, but those people will be primarily devoted to that new, more labor intensive industry.
 The first 10 people who operate the oxygen plant are mostly “locked in”, while the productivity of that plant has to scale aggressively to meet the needs of the growing base.
 There are few industries on Earth that can point to doubling the productivity of a human every 2.2 years, but to maintain the schedule that will have to be achieved during the early phases of base construction.
+(Edit: Relaxing this assumption to allow some growth of, say, people employed in oxygen production over time reduces the productivity growth requirement, but not by much.)

 During the latter phase, per-capita productivity will have grown enough that it will not be necessary to send a million people in the final decade to do state-of-the-art computer microchip fabrication, but it is difficult to predict how many will be needed, or even exactly what computers will look like by then.
 The rate at which individual productivity grows or tapers largely determines the shape and progress of the red trajectory, with the win and peak population demand occurring very soon after the purple cusp.
 At present, all we can say for certain is that any progress in the initial decades depends on rapid exponential growth of the capabilities of the first generation of settlers.